vamos6476-hub/effl-lab.github.io_v2/src/pages/research/01-content.md

+We prove theorems and design algorithms for machine learning.

+# Goals

-Our long-term goal is to make AI more responsible--accessible, sustainable, and righteous.
+Our long-term goal is to make AI more **responsible** --- accessible, sustainable, and righteous.

-As the first step, we focus on various facets of **Efficient ML**, which helps us make AI equally accessible to everyone.
+As the first step, we focus on various facets of **Efficient AI**, which helps us make AI equally accessible to everyone.
 In particular, we work on three dimensions:

 ## Inference